-Outside non-electric receivables at December 31, 2021 included \$521,526 receivable from the Alaska Department of Transportation related to a project to relocate a portion of the highway in Haines.
-The amount was collected on January 6, 2022.
-Also included in the outside non-electric receivables was an insurance claim of \$138,147 submitted to ARECA Insurance Exchange and collected on January 13, 2022.
-The claim is the result of a failed penstock at a hydroelectric dam.
-The remaining outside non-electric receivables at December 31, 2021 total \$9,541.
+Outside non-electric receivables at December 31, 2022 and 2021 included receivables of \$443,514 and \$521,526, respectively, from the Alaska Department of Transportation related to a project to relocate a portion of the highway in Haines.
+Similar amounts are also included in accounts payable for the respective periods.
+Also included in outside non-electric receivables at December 31, 2021 was an insurance claim of \$138,147 submitted to ARECA Insurance Exchange from a failed penstock at a hydroelectric dam.
+The remaining outside non-electric receivables at December 31, 2022 and 2021 totaled \$24,566 and \$9,541, respectively.

-The grant receivable at December 31, 2021 is the result of a \$461,474 grant obtained from the Alaska Energy Authority (AEA) during 2021.
-The grant project is to design a hydroelectric dam at Water Supply Creek near Hoonah.
-The receivable is related to the initial submission of expenses under the grant agreement.
-The Cooperative anticipates it will have a cost of \$75,000 on this project that will not be reimbursed by AEA.
+The grants receivable at December 31, 2022 are the result of grants of \$461,474 and \$62,368 obtained from the Alaska Energy Authority (AEA).
+The grant projects are to design a hydroelectric dam at Water Supply Creek near Hoonah and to perform a reconnaissance study for a hydroelectric dam proposed at Jenny Creek near Kake.
+The receivables relate to submission of expenses under the grant agreements.
+The Cooperative anticipates it will have a cost of \$85,000 on these projects that will not be reimbursed by AEA.